Chris Paul, Trevor Ariza, Other Rockets, Forcibly Enter Clippers Locker Room After Tension-Filled Game

 Some fans argued that Paul’s involvement in the off-court altercation were more than being a mere mediator.
 At least one fan commented on Wojnarowski’s tweet that the only way Ariza and the rest of the Rockets could have known of the “secret tunnel” was if Paul led them there.
 Another commenter quickly busted the conspiracy theory by informing the other that Ariza played for the Los Angeles Lakers and therefore was likely aware of the ins and outs of the Staple Center.

 Paul, who asked to be traded from the Clippers to the Rockets, was involved in a few shoving incidents as well as some heated exchanges with the Clippers.
-In the second quarter, the Clippers were on a breakaway with Griffin sprinting ahead of Paul when the Rocket lead guard managed to get in the way and prevent a basket.
+In the second quarter, the Clippers were on a breakaway with Griffin sprinting ahead of Paul when the Rockets’ lead guard managed to get in the way and prevent a basket.
 Paul and Wesley Johnson had some words for each other after the play.
 Later on, Paul and Griffin got a bit entangled once more as Blake was called for a foul.

 CP3 got candid about the scuffle between the Rockets and the Clippers. pic.twitter.com/iZep4CS1oR